NikKowPHP/social-brain/chapters/chapter-9.md

 This simple structure can be used for anything from a multi-million dollar proposal to persuading a child to clean their room: *"We all love playing with your toys (**AND**), **BUT** when they're left all over the floor, someone could trip and get hurt, **THEREFORE** let's put them back in the bin so we're all safe."*

 ---

+Maria secured the funding.
+The Phoenix Project was moving forward.
+But now she had to face the conversation she'd been dreading for months: giving Mark brutally honest feedback about his abrasive attitude, which was threatening to derail the newly energized team.

+---
+> ### **The 1% Upgrade**
+>
+> The next time you need to make a point in a meeting or an email, spend 30 seconds framing it as a one-sentence ABT.
+"We're on track with X **and** that's great, **but** we have a risk in Y, **therefore** I suggest we do Z." It's a simple way to make your ideas instantly more compelling.

+---
 ### **Logbook Entry**

 This week, find one data point or key message you need to communicate.
 Before you share it, take 30 seconds to wrap it in a one-sentence "Tension & Resolution" arc.